near/nearcore/runtime/runtime-params-estimator/README.md

     ```

     With the given parameters above estimator will run relatively fast.
-    Note the `--metric time` flag: it instructs the estimator to use wal-clock time for estimation, which is quick, but highly variable between runs and physical machines.
+    Note the `--metric time` flag: it instructs the estimator to use wall-clock time for estimation, which is quick, but highly variable between runs and physical machines.
     To get more robust estimates, use these arguments:

     ```bash